 Emergency pills are one-dose tablets which are used when a primary contraceptive method hasn’t worked; for instance, if a condom has split, or if the user has forgotten to take their regular pill.

-At Treated.com, we know it can be hard finding the time to get the pill or contraception device you need.
-For this reason, we provide our customers with access to medication via our simple-to-use clinic service.
-After you have chosen your product and clicked to order, you will be presented with our short questionnaire.
+At Treated.com, we know it can be hard finding the time to get your prescription renewed.
+For this reason, we provide a secure, simple-to-use consultation platform.
+After you have selected your treatment and clicked to order, you will be presented with our short questionnaire.
 Once you have completed this, a qualified doctor will examine your answers.
-If they approve your medicine, our UK-based pharmacy will dispense and dispatch your order right away, and your treatment will be with you by the following working day.
+If your prescription is approved, our UK-based pharmacy will prepare your treatment to be delivered to your preferred address via next day courier.